Sam44323/React_BurgerBuilder/README.md

 ## Used the firebase for backend and data storage and redux for state management

 Functionality includes creating a burger, ordering one, and seeing the order data.
-Authentiation will be added soon